Bayesian Multi-line Intensity Mapping: Power Spectrum Modeling

 \subsubsection{Caveats of our Power Spectrum Model}

 We employ the Limber approximation in this work.
 However, we note that there are a few caveats associated with this simplification.
 First, the accuracy of the Limber approximation depends on the comoving width of the window function $W_{i\nu}$.
-For narrow widths, the LoS modes may contribute to a non-negligible level.
-Furthermore, if there are lines with close rest-frame frequencies, such as the $[$\ion{O}{3}$]$ and H$\beta$ lines in the case we considered (see Section~\ref{S:survey_setup}), additional correlation will occur between the two lines due to the correlation between close LoS distances, even if the two lines do not fall in the same spectral channel.
-While this LoS correlation add additional information for the inference, this is being ignored in our current implementaion using Limber approximation.
+For narrow widths, the LOS modes may contribute to a non-negligible level.
+Furthermore, if there are lines with close rest-frame frequencies, such as the $[$\ion{O}{3}$]$ and H$\beta$ lines in the case we considered (see Section~\ref{S:survey_setup}), additional correlation will occur between the two lines due to the correlation between close LOS distances, even if the two lines do not fall in the same spectral channel.
+While this LOS correlation adds additional information for the inference, this is being ignored in our current implementation using the Limber approximation.
 All these effects can be properly taken into account by using the exact expression in Equation~\ref{E:Cl_line_bessel} instead of relying on the Limber approximation, albeit at the cost of computing triple integrations.
 While these are important considerations in practice, for the purpose of demonstrating our technique, we defer more detailed investigations to future work.

-Here, we ignore the redshift-space distortion (RSD) effect in our model.
+Here, we ignore the RSD effect in our model.
 The RSD effect would introduce additional terms to the angular power spectrum in Equation~\ref{E:Cl_line_bessel}, helping to break the degeneracy between $b_i(\chi)$ and $M_{0,i}(\chi)$ in the window function.
-By using the Limber approximation in Equation~\ref{E:Cl_line}, our formalism only account for the transverse modes, which is not impacted by the RSD effect.
+By using the Limber approximation in Equation~\ref{E:Cl_line}, our formalism only accounts for the transverse modes, which are not impacted by the RSD effect.
 Therefore, without the inclusion of RSD, our focus is on constraining the quantity $b_i(\chi)M_{0,i}(\chi)$ from the data rather than the two terms individually.
 More detailed investigations considering the RSD effect are left for future work.